tlephan/toto/README.md

 # Toto
 Friendly and independent watch dog (monitor agent) for server

+### Why does this project appear?
+In my situation, I just need to monitor one or a few of personal servers in low resource capacity.
+So based on Node.js knowledge and experience, I created this agent application (lightweight and simple enough) to serve my purpose.
+This application also exposes API in case of a monitor server has requirement to collect monitor data from them.

 ### Functionality
 * Health information in both UI and API